 The Department of Architecture is a vibrant, collaborative learning community.
-We teach people to take responsibility for designing our future.
 We help students develop the values, knowledge, skills, and practices they need to create better architecture and environments that resonate with people and their cultural, physical, and ecological worlds.
 Grounded in a unique multidisciplinary structure, the Department of Architecture includes programs in Eugene as well as an urban architecture program based in Portland.